About Bowling Green, KY

 HERE'S THE GIST

 Warren County consists of 546 square miles and was named for General Joseph Warren, a hero of the famous American Revolution Battle of Bunker Hill.
 The area was first settled in 1785 when Andrew McFadin built McFadin's Station on Barren River.
 Shortly afterward, another explorer, Robert Moore, paused for a few days at the station before deciding to build in the area.
-Brothers George and Robert Moore may not have realized how forward looking they were when they selected a site on the Barren River in south central Kentucky for a new settlement in 1796.
+Brothers George and Robert Moore may not have realized how forward-looking they were when they selected a site on the Barren River in south central Kentucky for a new settlement in 1796.
 At the first county commissioners meeting in early 1798, the pioneers decided that the new town would be "called and known by the name of Bolin Green."
 This name was after the Bowling Green Square in New York City, where patriots had pulled down a statue of King George III and used the lead to make bullets during the American Revolution.
 In laying out the town, the Moore’s designed two acres for the construction of public buildings.
 Those same two acres today make up Fountain Square Park in the heart of downtown.
 This is symbolic of the city of Bowling Green whose central location allowed it quickly to become a major agricultural community and river port, and later, an important commercial and educational center.
-Today Bowling Green is a regional entertainment hub for more than 250,000 people in 11 surrounding counties.
-For more Bowling Green history, visit the City's website at http://www.bgky.org/history/history.php
+Today Bowling Green is a regional entertainment hub for more than 275,000 people in 11 surrounding counties.

 We’re humbled and honored to have been:

-- Among National Geographic's World's Best Cities with inclusion on its 10 Best All-American Cities list
+- Designated one of National Geographic's World's Best Cities with inclusion on its 10 Best All-American Cities list

-- Named a Dozen Distinctive Destination in 2006 by the National Trust for Historic Preservation
+- Named a Dozen Distinctive Destination by the National Trust for Historic Preservation

 - Selected as an All-America City Finalist in 2010 by the National Civic League

-- Chosen as a Top Ten Great Public Space (Downtown Fountain Square) in 2010 by the American Planning Association
+- Chosen as a Top Ten Great Public Space (Downtown Fountain Square) by the American Planning Association

 - Tabbed as one of the Fifty Best Adventure Towns in the country by National Geographic Adventure magazine - 2007 '50 Best Places to Live and Play' issue

-- Named by SportsEvents Magazine as a "Destination to Watch" in 2011 and recipient of a 2012 Readers' Choice Award based on our high standard of professionalism and quality service in hosting events
+- Named by SportsEvents as a "Destination to Watch" and recipient of a Readers' Choice Award based on our high standard of professionalism and quality service in hosting events

-- Ranked as the 12th Best Place to Launch a Small Business in 2009 in our size category of small cities by CNNMoney.com
+- Picked as a top 25 Best Place to Launch a Small Business by CNNMoney.com

-- Ranked 3rd in the Nation among metropolitan areas with populations less than 200,000 for its number of industry expansions and locations in 2010 by Site Selection Magazine
+- Ranked among the top metropolitan areas with populations less than 200,000 for its number of industry expansions and locations by Site Selection magazine

 Notable recognition for some of our attractions include: